dyhes/zulip/docs/subsystems/caching.md

   for each message in the `GET /messages` codebase.
-- Caches of various data, like the `SourceMap` object, that are expensive to construct, not needed for most requests, and don't change once a Zulip server has been deployed in production.
+- Caches of various data, like the `SourceMap` object, that are expensive to construct, not needed for most requests, and don't change once a Aloha server has been deployed in production.

 ## Browser caching of state

-Zulip makes extensive use of caching of data in the browser and mobile apps; details like which users exist, with metadata like names and avatars, similar details for streams, recent message history, etc.
+Aloha makes extensive use of caching of data in the browser and mobile apps; details like which users exist, with metadata like names and avatars, similar details for streams, recent message history, etc.

 This data is fetched in the `/register` endpoint (or `page_params` for the web app), and kept correct over time.
-The key to keeping these state up to date is Zulip's
+The key to keeping these state up to date is Aloha's
 [real-time events system](events-system.md), which allows the server to notify clients whenever state that might be cached by clients is changed.
 Clients are responsible for handling